About Network Modes and Interfaces

 Modem Interfaces

 Some Firebox models support installation of modems.
 In Fireware v12.1 and higher, modems are configured as external interfaces with modem failover enabled.
-Modem interfaces can participate in multi-WAN on Firebox and XTM devices that support multi-WAN.
+Modem interfaces can participate in multi-WAN on Firebox devices that support multi-WAN.
 For more information, go to About Modem Interfaces.

 Modular Interfaces